seeq12/seeq-addon-templates/SOSG-template/docs_src/source/index.rst

 ..
-    seeq-correlation documentation master file, created by
+    documentation master file, created by
     sphinx-quickstart on Sun Oct 10 15:56:25 2021.
+    However, it has been adapted for SOSG projects.
     You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to seeq-correlation's documentation
+Welcome to YOUR ADDON documentation
 ============================================

 .. toctree::